RasmussenLab/vamb/README.md

 __5) Map the reads to the FASTA file to obtain BAM files__

 We have used BWA MEM for mapping, fully aware that it is not well suited for metagenomic mapping.
-In theory, any mapper that produces a BAM file with an alignment score tagged `AS:i` and multiple secondary hits tagged `XA:Z` can work.
+In theory, any mapper that produces a BAM file with an alignment score tagged `AS:i` can work.